Philadelphia Performing Arts reimagines curriculum.

-Having students at Philadelphia Performing Arts use iPad is "really about giving kids an opportunity to figure out what types of learners they are”, explains Corosanite.
-Teachers are able to provide multiple assignment options through iTunes U courses, letting students choose between shooting a video, writing a song, drawing a sketch or creating a Keynote presentation.
-Students complete assignments using their preferred apps, movies and books.
+Having students at Philadelphia Performing Arts use iPad is "really about giving kids an opportunity to figure out what types of learners they are,” explains Corosanite.
+Teachers are able to provide multiple assignment options through iTunes U courses, letting students choose between shooting a video, writing a song, drawing a sketch, or creating a Keynote presentation.
+Students complete assignments using their preferred apps, movies, and books.
 In algebra class, they create a rap song in GarageBand, using their own words and rhymes to understand quadratic equations.
 In a French class, they develop dialogue and stories for an iMovie film to help them better understand French language and culture.
 By allowing students to express their newfound knowledge however they choose, iPad helps them become more self-reliant.

 For students, the content creation apps on iPad provide the mobility they need for learning both inside and outside the classroom.
 For example, they bring iPad outside and use it to take pictures of memorials in downtown Philadelphia.
-For this joint English and social studies project, students use what they’ve learnt to create their own memorials based around subjects they choose.
-They use a 3D modelling app on iPad to design new monuments, then sculpt them in the real world.
+For this joint English and social studies project, students use what they’ve learned to create their own memorials based around subjects they choose.
+They use a 3D modeling app on iPad to design new monuments, then sculpt them in the real world.
 This helps students understand what's involved in creating these works of art and the narrative each one tells.
 “The creative process [helps] make learning much more engaging,” says DiPaulo.

 Results that empower students and inspire teachers.

-Not only has iPad given Philadelphia Performing Arts the flexibility to create its own curriculum, it has allowed the school to save over US$100,000 annually in textbook costs.
+Not only has iPad given Philadelphia Performing Arts the flexibility to create its own curriculum, it has allowed the school to save over $100,000 annually in textbook costs.
 It’s an impressive figure, especially considering that the books would have to be discarded after a few terms.
-As 10th-grade student Gia Angelo observes, “Textbooks get old eventually because things change.”
+As tenth-grade student Gia Angelo observes, “Textbooks get old eventually because things change.”
 With iTunes U, iPad becomes a learning resource that never goes out of date.

 It’s clear to the school’s faculty that iPad has contributed to students’ eagerness to learn.
 “Kids just light up and their learning comes to life when they’re allowed to do a project that interests them.
 Their engagement is through the roof,” says Corosanite.
 “We’ve seen huge improvements in our test scores, double-digit gains on benchmarks from students who have come from [local] schools,” he adds.